How white-label partners brand and deliver CAM audit findings reports

 - "You are entitled to recover [X amount]" (recovery is a dispute outcome, not an audit finding)

-Findings state what the documents show relative to the lease.
-The dispute process determines what gets recovered.
+Findings state what the documents show against the lease.
+The dispute process decides what gets recovered.

 Follow-up communication after delivery